 King’s College London Accommodation: Battersea Edition

-King’s College London has multiple accommodations dotted around London and while accommodations like Hayloft Point, Moonraker and GDSA are among some of the most-well known, Battersea residences opened its doors to students for the first time in September 2024.
-As someone in the first batch of residents, this post will explore the pros and cons of Battersea Urbanest to help you decide which accommodation is right for you for the 2025/26 entry!
+King’s College London has multiple accommodations dotted around London (e.g Hayloft Point, Moonraker and GDSA).
+Battersea residences opened its doors to students for the first time in September 2024 and has been rising in popularity ever since.
+This post will explore the pros and cons of living in Battersea accommodation to help you decide if this is the place for you.

 General Information